Tasting light roast for the first time is strange for many coffee drinkers because something is missing compared to the

 Exactly how high dose depends on the roast and what you prefer in the taste – so go explore.

 When I brew a light roast filter/drip or french press – I mostly use a dosage around 60 grams pr liter – but goes from 55 up to 70 grams pr liter depending on the coffee.
 It’s different where they are the best.
 I even know people who do 85 grams pr liter.

 Grind light roasts finer than for dark roasts.
 I don’t know if it’s because light roasts are less porous or again this less-solubles.
 But you get more of the good taste by grinding finer.

 4. Brew water

 If your tap water is hard = has a lot of chalk … then it can make a light roast brew taste boring – compared with filtered water.
-This is a whole science in itself.
-Look up “third wave water”
+This is a whole science in itself and quite complicated.
+I have started writting about it under Water.

 5. In the cup

 When you taste it – pay attention to how the taste change as the coffee cools in the cup.
 Very light coffee do not have much taste around 70ºC but get interesting around 50ºC.

 6. Milk and sugar

 Be cautious with the milk.
 Some light roasts taste great on it’s own … but if you poor milk into it: the interesting taste will all be gone.
 Because the flavors are so delicate.

 The same with sugar.
 Lighter roasts can be sweeter in itself than darker roast.
 So taste before you ad anything.